glp1

 Tailored Strategies for Sustained Weight Management

 Some people can stop taking it once they’ve reached their weight loss goals and maintain their results with a healthy lifestyle or a treatment that solves the underlying issue causing weight gain, such as hormonal imbalances that develop with age (i.e., menopause or low testosterone).
-At our clinic, we work with each patient to create a personalized plan for long-term weight management.
 This may include:

 Gradually tapering off GLP-1s